khulnasoft/cyberpot/README.md

 ## Elasticvue

-On the CyberPot Landing Page just click on `Elastivue` and you will be forwarded to Elastivue.
+On the CyberPot Landing Page just click on `Elasticvue` and you will be forwarded to Elasticvue.

 ![Elasticvue](doc/elasticvue.png)
 <br><br>